 Qualifications for the Convention and Visitors Bureau Advisory Board also extend to non-resident applicants who are employed in lodging and tourism industry located in Allen.

 All applications received, including those from incumbents, will be reviewed and considered for interview.
 Interviews are typically held in late August and early September.
 Appointments are made in September and are effective October 1.

-All appointees must attend a mandatory orientation conducted by the City Secretary and City Attorney on Thursday, September 28, 2017.
+All appointees must attend a mandatory orientation conducted by the City Secretary and City Attorney on Thursday, September 27, 2018 (tentative date).